The shipping and receiving of biological materials is regulated by several government agencies. According to federal regulations:

 IATA regulated GMOs fall under Hazard Class 9, UN3245 and must follow Packing Instruction 959.

 Properly handled liquid nitrogen "dry shippers" can be transported without any additional regulations.
 Be sure that all the liquid nitrogen has been removed from the shipper before transport.
 Failure to do so can result in substantial fines.
-For further information, see University of Washington EH&S "Tips for Dry Shipping".
+For further information, see University of Washington EH&S "Tips for Dry Shipping" (see UPS tips for shipping with dry ice).

-FedEx - General guidelines for packaging, marking and labeling clinical samples and biological substance, Category B, http://www.fedex.com/us/services/packageshipment/index.html?CMP=PAC-GTS-VURL008 (see Pack like a Pro in menu bar)
+FedEx - General guidelines for packaging, marking and labeling clinical samples and biological substance, Category B, How To Ship Clinical Samples

 The following agencies may require a permit for international shipments.
 Expect to need more preparation time to send or receive foreign shipments in order to process the required paperwork.